From banning tech to ending sister-city ties, US states have at least 240 anti-China proposals

 “The vast majority of China’s threats to the U.S. are in cyberspace,” he said.
 “Some of those defenses are still not solid.”

-Associated Press writers Andrew DeMillo in Little Rock, Arkansas, and Jack Dura, in Bismarck, North Dakota, contributed.
+Associated Press writers Andrew DeMillo in Little Rock, Arkansas, and Jack Dura, in Bismarck, North Dakota, contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.